vdunbar/bash-text-analysis/3_nlp.md

 | 2 | kindly |
 | 2 | stopped |

 This kind of approach would work well for things like frequency calculations and extraction or an initial analysis to get familiar with the text as a data set.
+This kind of approach also allows the text as data to be moved around, sorted etc.

 ## Finding patterns